tori3112/distributed_systems_final_project/frontend/notes.md

     end
 ```

+## Cross-Origin Resource Sharing (CORS)
+CORS is configured on the REST server to allow requests from Azure App Service domain.
+Furthermore, REST server also sends headers such as origin, methods, allowed headers and credentials in its responses.
+Aside from that we also enabled HTTPS onthe REST server and updated API client layer (`apiClient.js`) to use HTTPS URLs.

+Enabling HTTPS is crucial as modern browsers implement a security feature called *mixed content blocking* that prevents a secure page from loading resources over an insecure connection.

 ## ER diagrams of data resources

 For tickets and accommodation data resources, we follow HATEOS pattern commonly used in REST APIs, where each resource includes links to related resource.